 That said; let’s take a look at the DEWALT DCF887D2 impact driver that is featured in this kit as well as the next tool below.

 This impact driver only weighs just 2.65 lbs. without its battery, and only measures 5.3 inches back-to-front.
 Already, you can see that it is plenty lighter and much smaller compared to a typical impact driver.
 But remember that its size won’t dictate its power.

-The brushless motor puts out on an incredible 1825 inch per pounds of torque at speeds of up to 3250 RPM with 3600 IPM.
-It also comes with 3-speed transmission and a variable speed trigger for accurate results.
-In fact, if you want serious accuracy, put it in its first gear and take it slow with torque up to 240 inch per pounds.
+The brushless motor puts out an incredible 1825 inches per pound of torque at speeds of up to 3250 RPM with 3600 IPM.
+It also comes with a 3-speed transmission and a variable speed trigger for accurate results.
+In fact, if you want serious accuracy, put it in its first gear and take it slow with torque up to 240 inches per pound.

 Around its chuck are 3 LED lights.
 They get rid of shadows where you’re working much better compared to earlier models that only have one LED.
 These operate on a twenty-second shutoff delay.
 They run on the same battery pack as the impact driver does.

 High Capacity Li‑ion Batteries

 Furthermore, the batteries that come in this kit have a 2.0Ah capacity.
 That doesn’t imply that they’ll run for 2 hours straight.
 In case you don’t know, 1 Ah means a device using one ampere of current can operate for an hour under perfect conditions.